torres11991/dap-curriculum/Section06/activities/6-homework.md

     ["apple", "banana", "cherry", "orange", "kiwi", "melon", "mango"]

 1. Import NumPy and create an array with an Array shape of ...
 (2, 3, 2)

+1. Use NumPy `.linspace()` to create an array with 6 linearly spaced values between 0 and 20

+## When done with homework:

+When homework has been completed, do the following...

+- Make sure your homework file is well named
+- Add the homework to your Homework folder
+- Use  git add, git commit, and git push to upload your homework changes to GitHub in the cloud
+- Create a ticket in Jira to indicate that your Homework is ready for review